Western line (Mumbai Suburban Railway): Stations

-Churchgate railway station is the terminus station at the south end of Mumbai city.
+Churchgate railway station is the terminus railway station at the south end of Mumbai city.
 In Mumbai, Western Line (WR) suburban trains use this station as terminus.
-Long distance trains and goods trains terminate at Mumbai Central railway station instead.
+Long-distance trains and goods/oil tanker trains terminate at Mumbai Central railway station instead.
+Trains also going from Mumbai Central to other cities halt at Dadar (DDR), Andheri, Borivali, Vasai Road and Virar.

 Above list of stations is mentioned from south end going towards northern suburban areas falling on WR corridor.

 Electrification

 Western Railway's EMU fleet consists of EMUs running on AC 25 kV power.
 WR uses seven 9-car rakes.

 The Western line began running electric trains with DC power on 5 January 1928.

 On 5 February 2012, WR finished converting the entire Western line from the earlier used 1,500 V DC to 25 kV AC power.
 The entire power conversion project cost about ₹500 crore.
 Since 25 kV AC power is 17 times stronger than DC, people riding on top of the trains will be killed if they come into contact with the overhead wires.

 The project was also expected to improve the punctuality of train services, make them energy-efficient and allow a greater number of 12-coach and 15-coach trains to ply.
 Post-conversion, local trains will be able to achieve speeds of 100 km/h with ease.
 The next step would be to convert the remaining 9-coach trains to 12-coach ones, thus augmenting the carrying capacity by 33%.
 The system will need less maintenance.

 While using DC traction, 22 substations provided power to suburban trains on the Western line.
 Since switching over to AC traction, substations at Mahalaxmi, Bandra, Jogeshwari, Borivli and Vasai supply 25 kV power to local trains.